 This TBX and website was created by Mark Anderson, and is essentially expanded documentation of the Tinderbox app.
 Originally a private resource, experimentation with HTML Export showed how easy it was to make it a web resource.
 In the spirit of sharing online, the website is offered as a public resource.
 As the source TBX holds all the export templates and shows a few interesting code techniques, it too is offered as a downloadable resource.

-The current document is baselined on version 7.0.0.
-As not all users have the latest release, ongoing changes are recorded with the version where they first appear (since the benchmark version), which should aid those who don't upgrade regularly.
-Any per-release references to changes pre-v7.0.0 have been deleted (with a few deliberate exceptions).
+The current document is baselined on version 8.0.0.
+As not all users have the latest release, ongoing changes are recorded with the version where they first appear (since the benchmark version), which should aid those who do not upgrade regularly.
+Any per-release references to changes pre-v8.0.0 have been deleted (with a few deliberate exceptions).

 The first version of this document 'aTbRef.tbx' and associated website was written in April 2005 to reflect a baseline of Tinderbox v2.4 features and has been regularly updated to encompass all version changes since.
 The original baseline and subsequent versions online are: